branch-app/branch/README.md

 - [Auth](/clients/auth) - This client contains functions for interacting with the auth service.
+- [XboxLive](/clients/xboxlive) - This client contains functions for interacting with the xbox live service.
+Mainly for identity management.

 #### Services
 Please visit each service's own README to view api specifics.